commonform/commonform-validate-directions/README.md

   [
     {
       index: 0,
-      message: 'There is no blank at ["content",2].'
+      message: 'there is no blank at ["content",2]'
     },
     {
-      message: 'No direction for blank at ["content",1].'
+      message: 'no direction for blank at ["content",1]' }
-    }
   ]
 )